Aliases for EFNB2 Gene

 This gene encodes a member of the ephrin (EPH) family.
 The ephrins and EPH-related receptors comprise the largest subfamily of receptor protein-tyrosine kinases and have been implicated in mediating developmental events, especially in the nervous system and in erythropoiesis.
 Based on their structures and sequence relationships, ephrins are divided into the ephrin-A (EFNA) class, which are anchored to the membrane by a glycosylphosphatidylinositol linkage, and the ephrin-B (EFNB) class, which are transmembrane proteins.
 This gene encodes an EFNB class ephrin which binds to the EPHB4 and EPHA3 receptors. [provided by RefSeq, Jul 2008]

 GeneCards Summary for EFNB2 Gene

 EFNB2 (Ephrin B2) is a Protein Coding gene.
 Diseases associated with EFNB2 include Nodular Regenerative Hyperplasia and Arteriovenous Malformation.
-Among its related pathways are Spinal Cord Injury and EPH-Ephrin signaling and Developmental Biology.
+Among its related pathways are EPH-Ephrin signaling and Developmental Biology.
 Gene Ontology (GO) annotations related to this gene include receptor binding and ephrin receptor binding.
 An important paralog of this gene is EFNB1.

 UniProtKB/Swiss-Prot for EFNB2 Gene